Dale Chihuly Baskets - signed in paint

 West Virginia Museum of American Glass - "Imagine a museum dedicated to the region and nation's rich glass heritage.
 A place where examples of thousands of products can be viewed and compared and where the stories of people and processes come to life!
 The West Virginia Museum of American Glass provides this and much, much more."
 This link will take you to their eBay store, stocked with dozens of historic American Glass books, and catalogs reproduced in print and on CD's.
 What a resource!

-The Catalog Kid is "the largest distributor for art, antique, and collectible post-auction catalogs in the U.S. with an inventory of over 200,000 auction catalogs in stock".
+Auction catalogs from The Catalog Kid The Catalog Kid is "the largest distributor for art, antique, and collectible post-auction catalogs in the U.S. with an inventory of over 200,000 auction catalogs in stock".
 Their selection always includes several art glass catalogs loaded with color photos and detailed descriptions.

 eBay® is another excellent book source, especially if your interest is in collectible glass of all kinds.
 Pricing seems to range all over the place.
 We've sometimes found bargains, and at other times been amazed at how high the prices have gone.
 We use them ourselves to sell duplicates or items we no longer need in our own collections.
 Click here to see what we currently have listed for sale.